San Antonio Construction Accident Lawyers

 - Contracted co-workers

 Contracted workers (1099 independent contractors) may also file personal injury litigation against negligent parties.
 Our San Antonio construction accident lawyers recommend taking advantage of available workers’ compensation benefits while seeking additional compensation from negligent non-employers.
-Construction accident lawyers may help injured independent contractors sue negligent non-employers for damages.
+A construction site accident lawyer may help an injured independent contractor sue negligent non-employers for damages.

 Q. How do I get San Antonio workers’ compensation benefits after construction accidents?

-- Claimants with benefits must notify employers of the injuring event within 30 days.
+Claimants with benefits must notify employers of the injury event within 30 days.
 This generally requires filing initial injury reports, which triggers disability and injury evaluations.
-An attorney should review any injury rating immediately—no disability, partial disability, full disability, or light-duty—as claimants only have 90 days to appeal these determinations.
-Claimants have up to 30 days to file their injury reports because many construction workers ignore the initial pain, which may worsen overnight or with continued use.
+An attorney should review any injury rating immediately—no disability, partial disability, full disability, or light duty—as claimants only have 90 days to appeal these determinations.
+Claimants have up to 30 days to file their injury reports because many construction workers ignore the initial pain, which may worsen over time.

 Employees commonly downplay potential accidents in front of co-workers, but this could hurt your case.
 After filing the initial injury report, claimants have one year from the date of the accident to file formal workers’ compensation claims.
-Some injured workers have additional time if their injuries worsened over time, i.e., back pain developed into a ruptured disc.
+Some injured workers have additional time if their injuries worsen over time, i.e., back pain develops into a ruptured disc.